 - Cook the mushrooms with sesame oil for a few minutes.

-- When all your ingredients are ready, you can assemble the rainbow bibimbap in a big pan or a wok.
+- When all your ingredients are ready, you can assemble the rainbow vegetarian bibimbap in a big pan or a wok.

 Add the rice at the bottom, then arrange all the ingredients on top of it, leaving free space in the centre.

 Note: When I prepare this dish for my family and friends, I like assembling it all in a big wok.
-This allows to keep the food warm until it’s served.
+This allows the food to keep warm until it’s served.
 Alternatively, you can divide the ingredients and serve in individual bowls.

 Cover the middle of the rice with hot sauce – as little or as much as you like.